Penghua558/semiMIPS/README.md

 is useful when we need to discard ongoing operations or stalling CPU.
 IF/ID also has a write control pin, it is used to preserve its content.<br>

 ### Forwarding
 The main issue to develop pipeline implementation is to deal with hazards, in this project I used forwarding technique to try to solve data hazard.
+Basically speaking, at normal running flow the result of an instruction will only be available after its WB stage, but sometimes other instructions demands the unavailable results early, if the result is already ready at other stages then you can use forwarding to bypass the rest unfinished stage to put the ready result early into use.<br>
+In `TestMemoryFiles` there are 3 memory files are aim to test its forwarding capacity, I don't know how well those 3 testing programs covers the data hazard situation, but at least current forwarding unit deployed in the CPU can solve those data hazards.<br>

+### Stalling
+There are one type of data hazard that forwarding can not solve, such situation is usually what the following instruction demand is not ready yet, for example, a `lw` instruction followed by a `add` instruction, while the operand needed in `add` instruction is the same as `lw` instruction is trying to writing.
+Under such circumstance, I use the stalling approach to solve it, when such data hazard is detected, CPU stalls `add` instruction to make it *wait* a clock cycle so that the operand required can be ready in time.<br>
+By stalling, it simply means CPU repeats the same process, to achieve it I disable PC to make it stop counting so at next clocl cycle CPU will process the same instruction, and deassert IF/ID's write pin so their instruction field can be preserved, to prevent the next instuction to be processed further, ID/EX's control signals field will be inserted a `nop` operation which in my case is basically a bunch of zeros so there will be one stage that does nothing at all.